-- development will result in traffic impacts necessitating improvements to existing streets and intersections the applicant may be required to install necessary improvements.
-Such needed improvements are limited to those attributable to the proposed development (rather than those that remedy deficiencies in existence before the new development) in order to: - (a) Assure adequate, safe and convenient access to each lot and structure and parking compound proposed as part of the development of the subject tract, - (b) Accommodate the traffic for the proposed development, - (c) Provide for an acceptable level of service and delay for the design year, or years for phased projects, with the development which is at least equivalent to the projected level of service and delay for the design year(s) without the proposed subdivision or development, and - (d) Preserve the existing convenience of access to or ability to exit from abutting lots that gain access from the existing street, - improvements or some or all of the required improvements or some or all of any agreed upon offsite improvements are not feasible or appropriate at the present time, the applicant may be required to enter into agreement with the city and deposit financial security with the city until such time that the improvements are satisfactorily installed by the applicant and accepted by the city.
+- (1) When the TIS or TIA indicates that the proposed development will result in traffic impacts necessitating improvements to existing streets and intersections the applicant may be required to install necessary improvements.
+Such needed improvements are limited to those attributable to the proposed development (rather than those that remedy deficiencies in existence before the new development) in order to: - (a) Assure adequate, safe and convenient access to each lot and structure and parking compound proposed as part of the development of the subject tract,

+- (b) Accommodate the traffic for the proposed development, - (c) Provide for an acceptable level of service and delay for the design year, or years for phased projects, with the development which is at least equivalent to the projected level of service and delay for the design year(s) without the proposed subdivision or development, and - (d) Preserve the existing convenience of access to or ability to exit from abutting lots that gain access from the existing street, - (2) If the city determines that some or all of the required improvements or some or all of any agreed upon offsite improvements are not feasible or appropriate at the present time, the applicant may be required to enter into agreement with the city and deposit financial security with the city until such time that the improvements are satisfactorily installed by the applicant and accepted by the city.